temperlang/temperlang-blog/posts/generically-speaking.md

 ```

-This is code in Temper that doesn't currently work.
-We're implementing parts of this scheme as I write this.
+This code in Temper doesn't currently work; we're implementing parts of this scheme as I write this.
 Note though that:

 - `leastElementOf` is a generic function; it declares a type parameter `<T>` using a syntax familiar to C++, C#, Rust, and TypeScript developers
 - That type parameter has an upper type bound, `Comparison<T>`, declared with an unfamiliar keyword: `supports`